About this listing

-Interaction with Guests
+Interaction with guests

 There are two bus lines close to the house that can take you down to the French Quarter.
 The 5 is on Royal Street and the 55 on St. Claude Ave.
-There is a map on (website hidden) to plan any trip.
+There is a map on to plan any trip.
 Most people walk, since it is only 1 mile to the edge of the French Quarter and takes about 15 minutes walking.

-Other Things to Note
+Other things to note

 Brett & I work very hard between every guest to make it as close to perfect as possible.
 While we want you to feel at home, please treat the apartment with respect.
 If you are looking for a hotel atmosphere with a maid, please do not book my place.